 In response to the recent, tragic shooting in Alamogordo, it is tempting to point a finger at someone, some agency, some organization, expecting someone else to fix the problem.
 100% Otero, a local nonprofit organization dedicated to supporting children and families, would like to suggest an alternative: become part of the solution.

 News & Links

-When we think of events in our lives that contribute to adverse childhood experiences, we do not normally consider access to medical and dental care as a contributing factor.
-However, lack of access to health care or dental care may itself constitute neglect, an adverse childhood experience that can damage a child psychologically and physically.
+When thinking of events in our lives that contribute to adverse childhood experiences, we do not normally consider access to medical and dental care as contributing factors.
+However, lack of access to health and dental care may itself constitute neglect—an adverse childhood experience that can damage a child psychologically and physically.

 100% Otero, a part of the 100% New Mexico initiative, is a local grassroots nonprofit dedicated to eliminating childhood trauma in Otero County.
 Our goal is that every child grows up in a safe and healthy environment with the best potential possible to become a responsible and productive adult.

 What does it mean to be homeless?
 Housing insecurity spans a range of situations: staying in a motel, unsure if you can afford rent beyond this month; “couch-surfing” at a friend’s house for a while, being unable to find affordable housing with adequate space for your family.